 Sora's dream version of The World That Never Was.
 The place is a twisted wreck, with buildings sliced in half, others contorting crazily, and 'Contorted City' has large chunks of building flying at you.
-What's really the icing on the cake though is the world theme ("Sacred Distance") that sounds like a distorted and unsettling version of "Dearly Beloved".
+What's really the icing on the cake though is the world theme ("Sacred Distance") that sounds like a distorted and unsettling version of "Sacred Moon".

 Anti Black Coat Nightmare.
 Despite the Word Salad Title, he is extremely scary in his own twisted way.
 He has attacks that look similar to a fountain of blood, and is extremely fast.
 Even though his attack that sucks out almost all your health can be blocked, you may not see it coming.